tristanbatchler/tbat.me/_posts/2024-11-16-godot-golang-mmo-part-9.md

 We will need a new state in the client to handle browsing the hiscore leaderboard.
 This is where it will be able to do things like display the leaderboard, search for a player, etc.

-First, create a new directory at `res://states/browsing_hiscores/` and create a new scene called `browsing_hiscores.tscn` of type `Node2D`.
+First, create a new directory at `res://states/browsing_hiscores/` and create a new scene called `browsing_hiscores.tscn` of type `Node`.

 Before we forget, let's go ahead and register the new state with the game manager: